AdvaitThale/VLSI/README.md

       - `Layouts` : Contains all the previously drawn layouts

  <i>`NOTE:` Codes and simulations are developed in AMD Vivado 2023.1 and are written in VHDL. </i>
  Open the `.srcs` folder of respective project to access the Simulation and Source Code.
+ Access `.sim` folder for behavioural schematic, test waveform/s and logs